rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/lab-install-rsp.md

 ### Perform the installation

-For production use, RStudio strongly recommends you use the supported version of RStudio Server Pro.
+For production use, RStudio strongly recommends you use the supported version of RStudio Workbench.

 You can find the installation instructions in the documentation page at [https://docs.rstudio.com/rsp/installation/](https://docs.rstudio.com/rsp/installation/)